Esri/calcite-app-components/.github/ISSUE_TEMPLATE/tooling.md

 ---
 name: Tooling
 about: Request improvements to our component workflow.
-title: "Tooling: "
+title: 'Tooling: '
-labels: tooling
+labels: tooling, 0 - new
-assignees: ""
+assignees: ''

 ---

 ## Summary